FAQs

 Course tuition and payment options can be viewed on OSOP’s site.
 Students receive e-bill invoices monthly from the Office of Student Accounts, and the payment due date is sent to their TCNJ email address.
 Please consult TCNJ’s billing calendar for important dates and deadlines.
 Questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.

-Please consult this handout on how to view and pay for your bill in PAWS.
+Please consult this handout for instructions on viewing and paying your bill in PAWS.

 Tuition MUST be received before class commences.
 TCNJ offers three methods of payment.

 All TCNJ offices on campus communicate with students through their TCNJ email addresses.
-Students MUST either check their TCNJ email addresses regularly or forward their TCNJ email addresses to their personal email addresses.
+Students MUST either check their TCNJ email regularly or forward their TCNJ email to their personal email.

 Students who don’t remember their TCNJ email address may access it in PAWS under the general overview tab, in account lookup, or by contacting OSOP at osgp@tcnj.edu.

-Live Text now Watermark is an electronic portfolio and assessment system, and it is used in the School of Education to gather data about student learning to maintain accreditation by the Council for the Accreditation of Educator Preparation (CAEP).
+The Assessment Fee is an electronic portfolio and assessment system used by the School of Education to gather data on student learning, thereby maintaining accreditation by the Council for the Accreditation of Educator Preparation (CAEP).

-All matriculated students in the School of Education, including OSOP students, incur a one-time Live Text fee ($139).
+All matriculated students in the School of Education, including OSOP students, incur a one-time Assessment fee ($139).
 For questions about this assessment system or the fee, please contact TCNJ’s STEP office at step@tcnj.edu.

 Students can verify tuition and whether their payment has been posted to their account through PAWS.
-Students can access their financial history at the bottom left-hand side under the student center homepage in PAWS.
-Please consult this handout on how to view and pay your bill in PAWS.
+Students can access their financial history at the bottom left of the student center homepage in PAWS.
+Please visit the Office of Student Accounts to learn how to view and pay your bill in PAWS.

 Tuition payments and fees are posted on OSOP’s website.
 Payment plan options are located on TCNJ’s Office of Student Accounts website.
 Every month, TCNJ’s Office of Student Accounts emails invoices to students’ TCNJ email addresses.
 Tuition MUST be received before class commences.